Metric-Liberation-Front/Liberator-Celsius/README.md

 ---

 # 🎭 DISCLAIMER
-This project is created for entertainment purposes and does not represent actual political views.
+This project is created for entertainment purposes and does not represent actual political views;<br>
 ....but, yard/pound should perish.